First US bird flu death reported in Louisiana; patient had contact with sick birds

 Health officials have said the person was older than 65, had underlying medical problems and had been in contact with sick and dead birds in a backyard flock.
 They also said a genetic analysis had suggested the bird flu virus had mutated inside the patient, which could have led to the more severe illness.

-They have disclosed few other details about the person.
+Few other details about the person have been disclosed.

 Since March, 66 confirmed bird flu infections have been reported in the U.S., but previous illnesses have been mild and most have been detected among farmworkers exposed to sick poultry or dairy cows.

 A bird flu death was not unexpected, virus experts said.
-More than 460 people have died from versions of the H5N1 bird flu virus since 2003, according to the World Health Organization.
+There have been more than 950 confirmed bird flu infections globally since 2003, and more than 460 of those people died, according to the World Health Organization.

 The bird flu virus “is a serious threat and it has historically been a deadly virus,” said Jennifer Nuzzo, director of the Pandemic Center at the Brown University School of Public Health.
 “This is just a tragic reminder of that.”